 When air frying, choose a cooking oil with a high smoke point to reduce the chance of your air fryer smoking.

+- Season the steak.
 Mix the seasoning on a plate.
 Pat steak dry, brush with a little oil, then press the steak into the seasoning on both sides.

-If you have more than will fit comfortably in the basket, air fry steaks one or two at a time, then leave them to rest as you cook more.
-Alternatively, air fry one much larger thicker steak and carve it to serve.
+If you have more than will fit comfortably in your air fryer, air fry steaks one or two at a time, then leave them to rest as you cook more.
+Alternatively, air fry one much larger thicker steak and carve it to serve. - Air fry steak.
+Cook steak in the air fryer at 400°F/ 200°C until it is done to your liking.
+See the air fryer steak cooking time chart below for time estimates.

 You will notice some juices on the plate – these are known as ‘resting juices’ and can be poured over the steak before serving for extra flavor.

-How long to cook steak in an air fryer
+How long to air fry steak

 Cook time depends on how big your piece of steak is (in particular how thick it is), how well you like it done, and how efficient your air fryer is.